FutureElliotto/Arcade-4/README.md

-# Arcade-4
+# Arcade 4

-**Arcade-4** is a web-based collection of classic and modern browser games, designed to be easily hosted and customizable.
+**Arcade 4** is a web-based collection of classic and modern browser games, designed to be easily hosted and customizable.

-To host your own version of **Arcade-4**:
+To host your own version of **Arcade 4**:

 1. Copy **any** of the HTML files from the `loadsite` folder.
-   - Each one has a different disguise but all load the games once the code (z. m, g by default) is entered.
+   - Each one has a different disguise but all should load the games once the code (z. m, g by default) is entered.
 2. Locate this function in the code:

    ```js